 Take in the Breathtaking Views of Valletta from Sliema

-You can also take a ferry from Sliema Ferries and go to Valletta on the boat’s roof.
+For a unique experience, consider taking a ferry from Sliema Ferries to Valletta.
 I love it!
 Despite living in Malta for more than ten years, I still feel excited every time I take the ferry to Valletta.
 It feels like a bit of adventure.
 Plus, you get to see amazing views.
 It’s worth a visit!

 Get Fit with Outdoor Classes

 SUP yoga is offered in the summer on Manoel Island (it’s 15 mins from Sliema).
-Join us for an unforgettable experience of yoga combined with stand-up paddle boarding!
 No prior yoga or SUP experience is required.
 Book it here:

 Discover the Underwater World: Scuba Diving in Sliema

-I learned to scuba dive at Dive Systems and had a blast!
+I learned to scuba dive at Dive Systems and it was amazing!
 They will teach you all the basics and safety guidelines, so you don’t have to worry if you have never dived.
 Plus, they have a small shipwreck close to the Exiles that you can explore during your first few dives.
 It’s such a unique experience!

-My Top Three Recommendations for Food and Drinks in Sliema
+My Top Recommendations for Food and Drinks in Sliema

 As a local, I often get asked for recommendations on the best places to eat and drink in Sliema.
 So I want to share my top recommendations with you, so you can enjoy some tasty meals and drinks without falling into a tourist trap.

-So, without further ado, here are my top three recommendations for food and drinks in Sliema.
+So, without further ado, here are my top recommendations for food and drinks in Sliema.

 Best Coffee – La Crema in Balluta